 CPAP is an acronym for “Continuous Positive Airway Pressure”.
 A CPAP machine is a non-invasive medical device used in conjunction with a mask which is worn over the nose (nasal mask), or over the nose and mouth (full face mask).
-Straps connected to the mask fit around the back of the head.
-A steady stream of air flow maintains airway pressure keeping the passageways open, therefore, maintaining normal breathing.
-This therapy, first developed by Dr. Sullivan in 1981, is the most effective treatment for sleep apnea today.
-There are other surgical and pharmaceutical options, but they have not proven effective for everyone who has Obstructive Sleep Apnea.
+The mask is held securely with comfortable straps that fit behind the head while a steady stream of air flow maintains airway pressure that keeps the passageways open ensuring normal breathing.
+This therapy, first developed by Dr. Colin Sullivan in 1981, is the most effective treatment for sleep apnea today.
+There are other surgical and pharmaceutical options, but they have not been proven effective for everyone with Obstructive Sleep Apnea.
 Those with chronic obstructive pulmonary disorder or other breathing disorders may also use a CPAP at night.

-Sleep Therapy equipment, including CPAP, AUTOPAP and BIPAP machines and nasal, full face and nasal pillow masks are always being improved upon in areas of size, style, features, and quietness.
+Sleep Therapy equipment, including CPAP, AUTOPAP and BIPAP machines and nasal, full face and nasal pillow masks are continuously improved in the areas of size, style, features, and quietness.
 Patient comfort is number one and compliance with therapy is important for the improved quality of life CPAP therapy offers.

-Though, at first, adjusting to the CPAP can be difficult, the benefits can ultimately outweigh initial discomfort.
-Those who have been affected by sleep apnea for much of their life will soon find themselves feeling rested and refreshed.
+Though, at first, adjusting to the CPAP can be difficult, the benefits will ultimately outweigh the initial discomfort.
+Those whose lives are affected by sleep apnea will soon find themselves feeling rested and refreshed.
 Greater alertness during the day can increase memory, improve job performance and enhance mood.

 Obstructive Sleep Apnea(OSA) is the repeated interruption of breathing during sleep.
 When the muscles which support the tongue and soft palate relax during sleep, the airway becomes narrower causing snoring and some breathing difficulty.
 When these muscles relax excessively, the tongue and tissues completely block the airway preventing breathing completely.
 An apnea, which is the cessation of breathing for at least 10 seconds, can occur as many as 20 to 60 times within an hour.
 When this happens, the quality of one's sleep is greatly compromised, and it can also lead to numerous health conditions and a decline in the quality of life.
 Through the use of a CPAP machine, sleep apnea can be treated without medication or surgery.

 Auto CPAP machines are very similar to standard machines but allow for a range of pressure settings which include high and low pressure.
-This range of pressure will fluctuate throughout the night as the user experiences differing needs i.e. apneas and hypopnia's.
+This range of pressure will fluctuate throughout the night to meet the user’s different needs (i.e. apneas and hypopneas).
 This type of machine is available from Respironics, ResMed, and Puritan Bennett.
 An auto CPAP machine must be specifically prescribed by your doctor.
-The benefit of the Auto machine is the experience of lower CPAP pressure except when needed to handle specific events throughout the night.
+The user benefits from the auto CPAP machine by experiencing lower pressure throughout the night.

 Most CPAP Machines require very little scheduled maintenance.
-One item that does however need to be changed on a regular basis is the filter or filters.
-Most machines use at least one, poly foam, washable, re-usable filter.
+One item that does need to be changed on a regular basis is the filter.
+Most machines use at least one poly-foam, washable, reusable filter.
 The filter is usually located on the back of the machine.
-Respironics and Puritan-Bennett provide a re-usable filter with their machines, while ResMed and Fisher & Paykel provide disposable filters with their machines.
+Respironics and Puritan-Bennett provide a reusable filter with their machines, while ResMed and Fisher & Paykel provide disposable filters with their machines.

 CPAP Filters should be changed every 30-45 days depending on your environment.
-Once a month you should inspect your filters to ensure they are not discolored and full of debris.
+Once a month, you should inspect your filters to ensure they are not discolored or full of debris.
 If your filter appears to be in good shape, simply place the filter back into the machine and continue use.
-If however the filter appears to be worn or discolored, wash, if re-usable or replace the disposable.
+However, if the filter appears to be worn or discolored, wash or replace it depending on its type.

-By replacing filters on a regular basis you will insure proper operation of your machine and prevent harmful contaminants from entering your body.
-We have a helpful cross-reference page to help you find filters for your specific machine.
+By replacing filters on a regular basis you will ensure proper operation of your machine and prevent harmful contaminants from entering your body.
+We have a cross-reference page to help you find filters for your specific machine.

-Patients often experience discomfort when using CPAP, Auto CPAP, and BiPAP therapy.
-Due to this discomfort, patients may discontinue using their machine.
-The discomfort usually involves drying of nasal passages, sore throat, swelling of the tongue etc. All of the major manufacturers of CPAP Supplies offer some type of heated humidifier.
-Whether you own a Resmed, Respironics, Fisher & Paykel, DeVilbiss or other, please consider trying a heated humidifier with your present machine.
+It is possible that patients may experience mild discomfort when using CPAP, Auto CPAP, and BiPAP therapy.
+This discomfort is usually caused by a lack of moisture and involves drying of the nasal passages, sore throat, or swelling of the tongue.
+Customers might feel compelled to discontinue using their machine but it is important to keep in mind that all of the major manufacturers of CPAP Supplies offer some type of heated humidifier.
+Whether you own a Resmed, Respironics, Fisher & Paykel, DeVilbiss or a different brand, please consider trying a heated humidifier with your present machine.

-As indicated above, the first CPAP Machine was invented by Dr. Sullivan in 1981.
+As indicated above, the first CPAP Machine was invented by Dr. Colin Sullivan in 1981.
 Since then, manufacturers such as Respironics, ResMed, DeVilbiss, and Fisher & Paykel have made significant changes to the size, shape, weight, and technology in CPAP Machines on the market today.
-Machines today are capable of altering the pressure based on the breathing cycle of the patient, alerting the patient for various problems throughout the night, and alerting the patient when the filters and/or the mask needs to be replaced.
+Modern machines are capable of altering the pressure based on the patient’s breathing cycle.
+These machines can also alert patients when a problem occurs during the night or when it is time to replace a part.

-As Sleep Labs continue to diagnose patients with sleeping disorders associated with Obstructive Sleep Apnea, sleep manufacturers are being pressured to create machines which are user friendly a well as travel friendly.
-Machines today such as the DeVilbiss Intellipap and the Carefusion Puresom are small in size and weigh just a few pounds.
+As Sleep Labs continue to diagnose patients with sleeping disorders associated with Obstructive Sleep Apnea, sleep manufacturers are being pressured to create machines which are user and travel friendly.
+Machines such as the DeVilbiss Intellipap and the Carefusion Puresom are small in size and weigh just a few pounds.
 This is ideal for the traveler!

-The CPAP Mask is the one truly effective method of delivering CPAP therapy to the patient in a non-intrusive method.
-While CPAP Masks are available in many styles, shapes, sizes and models, the manufacturers are beginning to listen to the patient.
-CPAP users are demanding that CPAP Masks fit comfortably, and function in a quiet manor which insures that the bed partner is not disturbed by the therapy.
+The CPAP Mask is the one, truly effective method of delivering CPAP therapy to the patient in a non-intrusive method.
+CPAP Masks are available in many styles, shapes, sizes and models as manufacturers are trying to cater to the individual needs of each patient.
+CPAP users are demanding that CPAP Masks fit comfortably and function quietly so as to not disturb the user’s bed partner.

 While there have not been any major technological innovations in the CPAP Mask market in last year, ResMed, Respironics, and Fisher & Paykel have continued to lead by making their masks lighter and quieter